ArkaprabhaChakraborty/DesktopWallpaperChanger/README.md

 # DesktopWallpaperChanger
 A desktop wallpaper changer for windows 10.
 # how to run
-->run wallpaper.py first.
+-> run wallpaper.py first.
-->type your preffered image genre.
+-> type your preffered image genre.
-->run call.py to see it work.
+-> run call.py to see it work.
+# requirements
+-> python 3